Takitu

 Takitu, Takiti or Daqitu was a Hurrian goddess who served as the sukkal (attendant deity) of Ḫepat.
 She appears alongside her mistress in a number of Hurrian myths, in which she is portrayed as her closest confidante.
 Her name is usually assumed to have its origin in a Semitic language, though a possible Hurrian etymology has also been proposed.
 She was worshiped in Hattusa, Lawazantiya and Ugarit.

 Name

 Multiple spellings of Takitu's name are attested in Hurrian and Hittite texts, alternating between ta and tu and da and du, which results in alternate forms such as Dakitu or Dakidu.
 In the Ugaritic alphabetic script it was spelled as dqt.
-Dennis Pardee vocalizes this form as Daqqītu, while Daniel Schwmer as Daqitu.
+Dennis Pardee vocalizes this form as Daqqītu, while Daniel Schwemer as Daqitu.

 On the basis of the Ugaritic form of the name it has been proposed that it was derived from the Semitic root dqq, "small".
 It can accordingly be translated as "the small one".
 Meindert Dijkstra instead suggested that it might be connected with the Hurrian word taki, "beautiful".